MetisProtocol/metis-verifier-node/README.md

 ### Run l2geth service

 It gets states from DTL service, and reconstructs blocks locally, and provides web3 interface for your applications.

+you should change `ETH1_HTTP` config first, and then start the service

 ```
 docker-compose up -d l2geth-mainnet